locoframework/loco-rails/README.md

 * Communication Hubs - create *virtual rooms*, add members and `emit_to` these hubs messages using WebSockets.
 All in 2 lines of code!

 * now `emit` uses WebSocket connection by default (if available).
 But it can automatically switch to AJAX polling in case of unavailability.
-And all the signals will be delivered, even those that were sent during this lack of a connection. 👏 If you use `ActionCable` solely and you lost connection to the server, then all the messages that were sent in the meantime are gone 😭.
+And all the notifications will be delivered, even those that were sent during this lack of a connection. 👏 If you use `ActionCable` solely and you lost connection to the server, then all the messages that were sent in the meantime are gone 😭.

 🔥 Only version 3 is under support and development.